Iliain/silverstripe-droppable/README.md

 Has the usual functions available to a TextareaField, plus:

 * `setButtonRow(int $row, ArrayList $buttons)` - Sets the buttons for a particular row.
-The buttons are an ArrayList of DroppableOption objects.
+The buttons are an array of arrays.
 Will overwrite any existing buttons in that row.

+* `getButtonRow(int $row)` - Gets the buttons for a particular row.
+Useful for modifying an existing row without just appending to the end.

-* `pushButton(int $row, DroppableOption $button)` - Pushes a DroppableOption button to the end of a particular row.
+* `pushButton(int $row, array $button)` - Pushes a button to the end of a particular row.
+Will append to an existing row, or create a new row if it doesn't exist.

 * `setUseDropdown(bool $useDropdown)` - Sets whether to use a dropdown instead of rows of buttons.
 Defaults to false.
 The dropdown will use the row order as the order of the dropdown items.